PONY λ M2 Modula-2

 • C strings are char arrays terminated by '\0' — no length stored, no bounds checked; strcmp replaces = for comparisons

-• Arrays are 0-indexed with no bounds checking at all — array[10] on a 10-element array is undefined behaviour, not a range error
+• Arrays are 0-indexed with no bounds checking at all — array[10] on a 10-element array is undefined behavior, not a range error

 • switch falls through by default — every case needs a break, unlike Pascal's case which exits automatically